milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-ansible.md

 ## Prerequisites

+- Ensure that your CPU and RAM meet the requirements in [Environment Checklist](prerequisite-docker.md).
 - Hardware: Four servers including three Docker hosts, each with at least four cores of CPU and 8GB of RAM, and one Ansible controller
 - Operating system: Ubuntu 20.04 LTS
 - Software: [Ansible Controller](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)